 Making the Piña Colada

-- Put the pineapple chunks, pineapple juice, cream of coconut, and crushed ice in a blender.
+- Blend: Put the pineapple chunks, pineapple juice, cream of coconut, and crushed ice in a blender.
 Pulse until smooth.
 (If your blender isn't powerful, you can crush your ice first in the blender, then remove the ice and make the drink as described.)

 - Want the pineapple taste to shine through more than the coconut?
 Use Coco Lopez for a thinner piña colada.